The 5 Greatest Hill Sprint Workouts For Explosive Speed

 What Are Hill Sprint Workouts?

-As the name suggests, hill sprint workouts are a combination of uphill running and all-out sprinting.
+As the name suggests, hill sprints combine uphill running and all-out sprinting.

-Hill sprint workouts are uphill interval training sessions, where the incline is most often between a 10-15% gradient, depending on your fitness level.
+Hill sprint workouts are uphill interval training sessions.
+Depending on your fitness level, the hill gradient is most often between 10% and 15%.

 If you do not have a hill in the area you train in, never fear; alternative options exist.
 Most treadmills have an average maximum incline of 15%, which is plenty to perform our workouts.